adamsilver/maintainablecss.com-jekyll/_chapters/07-state.md

 	<div class="myModule myModule-isDisabled">
 		<p class="myModule-title">The title</p>
-		<p class="myModule-somethingElse">Something else</p>
 	</div>

-Note: the module container has both classes.
+## Applying state to a component

-If you wanted to apply state to to just the title then you would apply `myModule-title-isDisabled` to the title component as follows:
+If you wanted to apply state to to just the *title* component, then you would apply `myModule-title-isDisabled` to the title component as follows:

 	<div class="myModule">
 		<p class="myModule-title myModule-isDisabled">The title</p>
-		<p class="myModule-somethingElse">Something else</p>
 	</div>